developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/usage/index.md

 ## Configuration
 Some features may be controlled through [StageNow](/stagenow/latest/about), an Enterprise Mobility Management (EMM) system (sometimes referred to as Mobile Device Management, or MDM), or a custom application using Zebra's [Device Central Manager CSP](/mx/devicecentralmgr).
 The Device Central application must be installed on the device before configuring with Device Central Manager CSP.
 The features that can be controlled include:

-* **Enable/Disable Single Pairing of the Same Device Class**: If enabled, it allows only one device to be paired from each device category, such as scanner, headset and printer. <br>
+* **Enable/Disable Single Pairing of the Same Device Class**: If enabled, it allows only one device to be paired from each device category, such as scanner, headset and printer. _This feature is deprecated from Device Central Manager CSP -_ starting with MX version 10.1, Zebra recommends to use [Bluetooth Manager CSP](/mx/bluetoothmgr) to configure the same functionality.<br>
-_For Bluetooth headsets, mobile payment modules and printers:_ If a device is already previously paired and another device of that same category type is being paired, the previously paired device will be automatically unpaired to allow the new device to be paired. <br>
+    * _For Bluetooth headsets, mobile payment modules and printers:_ If a device is already previously paired and another device of that same category type is being paired, the previously paired device will be automatically unpaired to allow the new device to be paired. <br>
-_For Bluetooth scanners:_ If a device is already previously paired and another device of that same category type is being paired, the previously paired device will not be unpaired automatcially and the new device will not be paired until the previous device is disconnected or unpaired.  <br>
+    * _For Bluetooth scanners:_ If a device is already previously paired and another device of that same category type is being paired, the previously paired device will not be unpaired automatcially and the new device will not be paired until the previous device is disconnected or unpaired.
-**Important:** <br>The **Enable/Disable Single Pairing of the Same Device Class** feature is deprecated from Device Central Manager CSP.
-Starting from MX version 10.1, Zebra recommends to use [Bluetooth Manager CSP](/mx/bluetoothmgr) to configure the same functionality.
 * **Enable/Disable Firmware Update Option**: If enabled, it permits the ability to hide the Firmware Update button to prevent firmware updates from taking place.
 * **Enable/Disable Bluetooth On/Off Option**: If enabled, it prevents the user from accessing the option to turn the Bluetooth radio on or off.
-This option is shown below from the **Scan and Pair** screen, tap on the top right hamburger menu and select **Settings**:
+This option is accessible from the **Settings** screen (in the main screen tap on the top right hamburger menu and select **Settings**):
 <img style="height:400px" src="settings_bt.png"/>
 <br>

+* **Smart Leash Option**: Enable/disable **Smart Leash** and configure the Audio/Haptic feedback via [Device Central Manager CSP](/mx/devicecentralmgr).
 * **Enable/Disable Silent Pairing Option**: If enabled and configured, it allows the confirmation prompt to be bypassed during the pairing process.
 Use [Bluetooth Manager CSP](/mx/bluetoothmgr) to configure this option.

 ## Usage Notes